Street trading licences

 Before you apply

-Your application must include details of your pavement or street display:
+Your application must include details of your street display:

 - photo or illustration